freedge/netappvm/README.md

 random notes to build a lab with Netapp Ontap

-we forget about krb and active directory, but can have NFS, CIFS, S3 working.
+we forget about active directory, but can have NFS, CIFS, S3 working.
 - we will need a SSL cert for S3
 ```
 openssl req -x509 -days 3650 -newkey rsa:4096 -keyout ca_private_key.pem -out ca_cert.pem -nodes -subj "/CN=testca"